tetiana-karasova/python-retail/samples/interactive-tutorials/prediction/prediction_filtering.md

     - filterOutOfStockItems
     - tag expressions

-You can combine these two types of filters, only items that satisfy all specified filter expressions are returned.
+If you combine these two types of filters, only items that satisfy **all** specified filter expressions are returned.

 ## Filter out of stock products

-The `filterOutOfStockItems` flag filters out any products with `OUT_OF_STOCK` availability.
+The `filterOutOfStockItems` flag filters out any products with the `OUT_OF_STOCK` availability.

 Add the field `filter` to a `PredictRequest` in the code sample, and set the `filterOutOfStockItems` flag:
 ```python